slavic-codeman/2024-PKU-GPNN-Replicate-Final/README.md

     ......
  'update_type': 'transformer' if args.transformer else 'gru'}
 ```
-The ```update_type``` here decides the type of update function, and you can change it by changing arguments ```--transformer``` when running the code to use transformer rather than gpu.
+The ```update_type``` here decides the type of update function, and you can change it by changing arguments ```--transformer``` when running the code to use transformer rather than GRU.
 Saving and loading trained model file with transformer architecture is correspondingly set automately in
 ```
 ./my_gpnn/datasets/utils.py
 ```